All Episodes

 Happy to have you along at the Excellence in Broadcasting Network.

-Why are you going after the guy this way?
+He says, why are you going after the guy this way?

-This is this you need don't don't go after Romney this way.
+Don't go after Romney this way.

-And Newt said, You're right.
+And Newt said, you're right.

-I'm not gonna go after the guy.
+I'm not going to go after the guy.

 And in fact, we had this yesterday afternoon.

-This this is the politico stories right here.
+This is the politico story.

 Newt Gingrich on Bain attacks against Mitt Romney.